PBCAR/PurchaseTasks/README.md

 # Heat Map Template

 This heatmap script utilizes 'pairwise complete' observations, meaning only individuals with missing data for the 2 variables being compared will be removed.
+User imput required at the beginning of the script only.
+See [example](https://github.com/PBCAR/Visualizations/blob/main/Examples/heatmap.png).

 ### Packages: